karan-syan/I_am_rich/README.md

-# untitled
+# I am Rich

 A new Flutter project.
+Which i made.

 ## Getting Started